TylerC-Anderson/TylerC-Anderson/README.md

 What I'm currently working on:

-✏️ Courses:<br>
+✏️ Education:<br>

-✏️ BS: Computer Science | Southern New Hampshire University
+✏️ BS Degree: Computer Science | Southern New Hampshire University

 ⛏️ Physical Project:   Dual boot windows/linux on home PC, issues with shutdown.
 Hangs with an error regarding SystemMD unable to shutdown networking related processes.
 Shutdown via power button turns machine off, and seems to have no ill effects, but is annoying.